 "The greatest experience you can have in football is to play in a World Cup final or the final of the Champions League.
 And it´s great to play the final in your own stadium."

-Bayern Munich is bidding for its fifth European Cup success, two years after being beaten by Inter in the 2010 final.
+Bayern Munich are bidding for the fifth European Cup success, two years after being beaten by Inter in the 2010 final.